Multidimensional Aptitude Battery II

-The Multidimensional Aptitude Battery II is a group-administered intelligence test created by psychologist Douglas N. Jackson which is supposed to measure Verbal, Performance and Full Scale IQ.
+The Multidimensional Aptitude Battery II is a group-administered intelligence test created by psychologist Douglas N. Jackson which is designed to measure Verbal, Performance and Full Scale IQ.
 The battery consists of 10 subtests and is used for various professional, medical, military, government, law enforcement and employment settings.
 The test-retest reliability based on timed performance correlates with values of 0.95 for the verbal section, 0.96 for the performance section and 0.97 for the full scale.